General enquiries: 0800 326 5559

 The main difficulty comes from the psychological withdrawal symptoms, which may include strong cravings for cocaine, extreme depression and even agitation or aggressiveness.

-These will abate over time, but the most effective method of recovery from cocaine addiction is a course of intensive counselling sessions and medication designed to help rebalance your brain chemistry.
+These will abate over time, but the most effective method of recovery from cocaine addiction is a course of intensive counselling sessions and specialist medication designed to help rebalance your brain chemistry.

 Please call our 24-Hour Helpline:0800 326 5559